Hiimus/veggie-time/TESTING.md

 ### HTML Validation - No errors

-When testing the html code, a warning was frequent on all the test.
+When testing the html code, a warning was frequent on all the tests.
 This is a screenshot of the warning:

 ![warning-html](testing_img/code_validation/warning.JPG)